CatalystCode/streaming-reddit/README.md

 A library for reading public search results from [Reddit](https://reddit.com/dev/api) using Spark Streaming.

+## Prerequesite

+Before you start using the Reddit stream for Spark, you will need to make sure you have registered a Reddit app in your account.
+If you have not done so, you can follow these steps:

+1. Log in and click on the `preferences` link on the top right.

+2. Click the `apps` tab.

+3. Click the `Create an app` button and fill in the form.

 ## Usage example ##

 Run a demo via: